kevinhartman/srb2-soctool/README.md

 ## Dependency listing
 By default, the generated output (SOC or Lua code) includes a listing of all external references** and required assets.
 If your output is missing dependencies from the original input SOC file, they will be listed as external references here, along with any other external references.

 ** There are some limitations to `soctool`'s dependency analysis that prevent certain dependencies from being recognized.
-See the Limitations section below for details.
+See the Limitations section for details.

-The listing includes:

 #### External <entity> references
 Any references to entities not declared in the output.
 This includes hard-coded slot IDs (unless they have been overridden within the selection).